 Your child will learn how to use the potty.
 I promise.
 Almost all kids are completely potty trained before they are four years old.
 Have patience with your child, and gently encourage them along.

-Don’t worry what other people will think.
+Don’t worry about what other people will think.
 Everyone will have an opinion of everything you do, but they are not the ones you need to be focusing on.
 Be attentive to the needs and maturity of your individual child, and do what is best for him/her.

 I’d love to know your experience or advice.
 Did you wait to potty train, or did you feel pressured to rush your child?